Wzesk/coregister_for_coastseg_arosics/README.md

-# CoastSeg Extentsion: Arosics for Coregistration
+# CoastSeg Extentsion: Coregistration using Arosics

 This script collection utilizes the arosics package to enable global co-registration for directories containing TIFF files.
 Included are specialized scripts tailored for integration with CoastSeg sessions as well as additional scripts to co-register imagery.